Business Taxes

 /KB/static/images/business_income_3.jpg

-• On Line B of Schedule F, you must enter one of the 17 principal agricultural activity codes listed in Part IV on page 2 of Schedule F (Form 1040).
+• On Line B, enter one of the 17 principal agricultural activity codes listed in Part IV on page 2 of Schedule F. These codes help classify the primary source of your farm income.

-• Select the code that best describes the source of most of your income from farming activities.
+• Select the code that best describes the source of most of your income, such as crop production, livestock raising, dairy farming, etc.

 Source: